NowakKacper/MyShelf/README.md

  - viewing books
  - adding or changing rate of books
  - sorting books with selected category
+ - searching books by title or author
+ - reporting books

  ## Additionally admin has a few more functionalities:
  - accepting or rejecting a book added by a user
+ - accepting or rejecting a report added by a user
  - updating book data
  - deleting a book